Table of Contents

 When can we tell that an argument is an appeal to ignorance?
-An appeal to ignorance is a type of informal fallacy that arises when an argument is taken as real because it has not been proven to be false or argument is false because it has not been proven to be true.
+An appeal to ignorance is a type of informal fallacy that arises when an argument is taken as real because it has not been proven to be false or an argument is false because it has not been proven to be true.

 Put otherwise in an appeal to ignorance fallacy, the debater states that statement P is correct because someone didn’t confirm that P is false.
 Or statement P is incorrect because nobody proved that it’s real.
 Hence in every case, the absence of proof or evidence that P is false or true is used as a reason behind concluding that P is false or true.